MahdiBM/enumerator-macro/README.md

 ## Examples

 > [!NOTE]
-> The below examples will get more complicated slowly but surely.
+> The examples will get more advanced as you scroll.

 ### Derive Case Names
 ```swift